PORCINE ZONA PELLUCIDA (PZP) VACCINE

 Click on the link for detailed information for PZP mixing.

 Latency to effectiveness – PZP is not effective until after at least 2 injections (typically given at 2-4 week intervals), depending upon species and adjuvant.
 There must be a minimum 2-week interval after the last injection before the male is placed with the female.
-The timing of booster inoculations is species-dependent and each institution will be advised regarding booster inoculation intervals (Dr. Jay Kirkpatrick or Kim Frank).
+The timing of booster inoculations is species-dependent and each institution will be advised regarding booster inoculation intervals (Kim Frank).

 Estrous cycles during contraceptive treatment – PZP should not suppress estrous cycles and may extend the breeding season beyond what is considered typical, resulting in additional estrous cycles.